-Answer: The mental faculty is not entirely confined to the subtle sense faculty either.
-The entire brain is pervaded and sustained by the mental faculty.
-The mental faculty does not depart from the location of the subtle sense faculty, yet it is not solely limited to the subtle sense faculty.
-Beyond the subtle sense faculty, there are mental objects (dharmas).
-The discernment by the mental faculty must necessarily occur there.
-Whenever the eighth consciousness (ālaya-vijñāna) manifests a dharma, the mental faculty invariably relies upon the eighth consciousness to apprehend and discern it.
+Answer: The mental faculty is not entirely confined to the subtle sense faculties either.
+The entire brain is sustained by the mental faculty.
+The mental faculty neither departs from the location of the subtle sense faculties nor is it exclusively present there.
+Beyond the subtle sense faculties, there are also mental objects; wherever these exist, there must be the mental faculty's discernment.
+Whenever the eighth consciousness manifests any phenomenon, the mental faculty necessarily relies on the eighth consciousness to make contact with and apprehend it.

 3